-- 15 We use data from available open sources and seek to build the largest set possible of countries to incorporate in our sample set.
-To that effect, we use the World Bank [2018] World Development Indicators (WDI), the Groningen Growth & Development Center database in Feenstra et al. [2015] (formerly the Penn World Table PWT) and KPMG consultancy firm database of corporate tax rates2 These three sources allow us to calibrate and estimate the structural parameters - of the model in this paper.
-These datasets also allow us to compute the effective tax rates that match these of our model.
-Mendoza et al. [1994] point out that official tax rates do not form a pertinent basis for cross-country comparison due to the plethora of differences in domestic legislation, tax collection enforcement and allowances for tax deductions.
+We use data from available open sources and seek to build the largest set possible of countries to incorporate in our sample set.
+To that effect, we use the ?
+World Development Indicators (WDI), the Groningen Growth & Development Center database in ? (formerly the Penn World Table - PWT) and KPMG consultancy firm database of corporate tax rates These three sources allow us to calibrate and estimate the structural parameters of the model in this paper.
+These datasets also allow us to compute the effective tax rates that match these of our model. ? point out that official tax rates do not form a pertinent basis for cross-country comparison due to the plethora of differences in domestic legislation, tax collection enforcement and allowances for 10 tax deductions.
 As a result, they propose to compute effective tax rates using common tax bases.
-Fortunately, the WDI dataset has - 25 already harmonised to a large degree cross-country tax rates, although we still need to introduce some alterations following the methodology of Mendoza et al. [1994].
+Fortunately, the WDI dataset has already harmonised to a large degree cross-country tax rates, although we still need to introduce some alterations following the methodology of ?.
 The discrepancies between advertised and effective tax rates are well illustrated with the tax rates compiled by KPMG for a fairly large country sample set.
-Using the Laffer capital tax curve, we investigate whether the corporate tax rate lies beyond its peak rate value for instance.
-Finally, we also use Schneider et al. [2010] and their measure of the underground economy in GDP for a large set of countries to - compute the share of undeclared and untaxed economic activities in GDP.
+Using the Laffer capital tax curve, we 15 investigate whether the corporate tax rate lies beyond its peak rate value for instance.
+Finally, we also use ? and their measure of the underground economy in GDP for a large set of countries to compute the share of undeclared and untaxed economic activities in GDP.

-Table 1 below reports the main macroeconomic variables used for our calibration/estimation exercice.
+Table 1 below reports the main macroeconomic variables used for our calibration/estimation 20 exercice.
 The table also reports the relevant data sources and references, as well as transformations introduced to achieve this objective.
 Real GDP extracted from the WDI dataset is used as a proxy for output in our model.
 GDP is expressed in real Dollars for adequate cross-country comparisons.
 Other macroeconomic aggregates, such as household expenditure and gross capital formation are used as stand-ins for consumption and investment, respectively.
-We prefer to extract these variables in terms of fractions of GDP from the PWT dataset for two reasons:
+We prefer 25 to extract these variables in terms of fractions of GDP from the PWT dataset for two reasons: